-These five factors will actually be very important to your ability to heal and to how long it will take to feel better.
+These five factors will actually be very important to your ability to heal and how long it will take for your brain to recover from addiction.

 The brain is constantly changing.
 The drug that you took will affect it by changing the neurons in the reward sector, which will make you feel good every time you take the drug.
 The result of this change is more release of dopamine, and this will give you a rush of good feelings.
 The change in your feelings will last a short time, but the actual change to the brain will last longer.